msbit/megadrive-controller-test/README.md

 ### Megadrive Controller Test

-An Arduino sketch to allow testing the function of a Sega Megadrive 3 button controller.
+An Arduino sketch to allow testing the function of a Sega Megadrive controller (either 3 or 6 button).
 This will poll all the inputs at approximately 60Hz, blink the in-built LED if an input is detected, and output the status of each on the USB serial line every tenth sample, with the following order:

 ```
 UDLRSABCMXYZ